freqtrade/freqtrade/docs/hyperopt.md

 ### Hyperopt execution logic

-Hyperopt will first load your data into memory and will then run `populate_indicators()` once per Pair to generate all indicators.
+Hyperopt will first load your data into memory and will then run `populate_indicators()` once per Pair to generate all indicators, unless `--analyze-per-epoch` is specified.

 Hyperopt will then spawn into different processes (number of processors, or `-j <n>`), and run backtesting over and over again, changing the parameters that are part of the `--spaces` defined.